jimmypw/interviewtest/README.md

 - sudo -u gilbert -i
 - or similar

+- MINOR Hint: check /etc/passwd
+- MINOR Hint: usermod
+- MINOR Hint: sudo -u
+- MAJOR Hint: usermod -s /bin/bash gilbert
+- MAJOR Hint: sudo -u gilbert -i

-Delete the file called '-'
+Delete the file called '~'
 --------------------------
 The files in the directory are owned by root and must be changed before you are able to delete it

 - chown -R gilbert: /home/gilbert
+- rm ./~

+- MINOR Hint: Consider the path to the file
-- rm ./-
+- MAJOR Hint: rm ./~

 Create an SSH key for gilbert and install it in to the authorized keys file
 ---------------------------------------------------------------------------